-1.Daniels Faculty at 1 Spadina Crescent: The new home of the Daniels Faculty, located on the Western edge of campus in the revitalized heritage building.

-2.North and South Borden Buildings at 563 and 487 Spadina Avenue: Undergraduate and graduate Visual Studies student spaces, classrooms, and faculty offices can be found at this location.
-3. 33 Willcocks (Forestry, Earth Science building): Spaces for undergraduate and graduate Forestry students, classrooms, and labs can be found here
+- 1. Daniels Faculty at 1 Spadina Crescent: Located on the Western edge of campus in the revitalized heritage building. - 2.North and South Borden Buildings at 563 and 487 Spadina Avenue: Undergraduate and graduate Visual Studies student spaces, - classrooms, and faculty offices can be found at this location.
+3. 33 Willcocks (Forestry, Earth Science building): Spaces for - undergraduate and graduate Forestry students, classrooms, and labs